pascalito007/efrei-cloud-bigdata/cafe/network/readme.md

   - **Question 1:** What is the purpose of the internet gateway in the public subnet?
   - **Question 2:** What allows the instance in the private subnet to connect to the internet so that it can download updates?
   - **Question 3:** Can the instance in the private subnet be accessed directly from the internet?
-  - **Question 4:** Why do you use two EC2 instance connect endpoint and what are the benefits ?
+  - **Question 4:** Why do you use the EC2 instance connect endpoint and what are the benefits ?